Login

 Finding the mean value of the overload and off-peak load

-2. To interrogate the existing boiler steam output charts to establish the mean loads and the time periods over which they occur.
+2. Reviewing existing boiler steam output charts to determine mean loads and their occurrence times.

-3. To program a steam meter&#;s computer to integrate the steam load over both the overload and off-peak load periods.
+3. Using a steam meter's computer to integrate steam load across both overload and off-peak periods.

-From Figure 3.22.4, it can be seen that the off-peak loads have been divided up into the following mean loads and time periods.
-From this data, the mean surplus load for each off-peak period can be determined.
+From Figure 3.22.4, we note the off-peak loads are segmented into specific mean loads and time frames, which helps in calculating the mean surplus load for each off-peak period.

 1st off-peak load